-B.A. at Rutgers University,
+B.A. at Rutgers University, New Brunswick,

-M.A. at University of Maryland,
+M.A. at University of Maryland, College Park,

-Ph.D. at University of Maryland,
+Ph.D. at University of Maryland, College Park,

 View on Amazon.com » Employing political philosophy to argue the need for social and public art projects to be an increasing part of the everyday lives of Americans, Boros creates a new synthesis of philosophical ideas to support the vital political value of public art.
 Diverse and ever-expanding expressions of art in the public provide a dialectical alternative to the deadening effects of normalization and the conformity and complacency it yields.
 The author endeavors to add to the ongoing discussions regarding the foundations of democracy and civic engagement, and promotes public art as a way to re-invigorate our everyday public experiences, and to re-engage people in critical self-awareness, as well as in their communities.